San Diego Comic-Con Survival Guide 2018

 to SDCC in the coming days.
 I, myself, will be among the many thousands of fans fighting and clamoring for the latest info

 on all things awesome.
-Over the years, I've developed a very militaristic approach to SDCC and I spend the few days prior
+Over the years, I've developed a very precise approach to SDCC and I spend the week prior organizing

 1) Make Your Plans Early: